-The Home Equity Conversion Mortgage (HECM), commonly known as a reverse mortgage, is a federally backed loan, and it is a legitimate financial product designed to allow older homeowners a unique way to access the equity in their homes, but unfortunately, that doesn’t stop scammers out there from trying to take advantage of vulnerable Americans.
+The Home Equity Conversion Mortgage (HECM), commonly known as a reverse mortgage, is a federally-backed loan.
+It is a legitimate financial product designed to allow older homeowners a way to access the equity in their homes without monthly mortgage payments.
+Unfortunately, that doesn’t stop scammers from trying to take advantage of vulnerable Americans.

-The truth is that a reverse mortgage isn’t right for everyone, but for those who are facing specific challenges or who have certain needs, it may be the solution they’ve been looking for.
+The truth is that a reverse mortgage isn’t right for everyone, but for those who are facing specific challenges or who have certain needs, it may be the solution they’ve been looking for to help increase cash flow in retirement.

 In this article, we will discuss when a reverse mortgage is a good idea and when it isn’t.